Skip to main content

 With all the gifts and cards received, the couple may want help with organising their thank you notes and cards.
 They may want to do these themselves and make them personal, but you could always offer a hand with posting or sealing.

-Remember an excellent maid of honour can make the world of difference when it comes to wedding planning – find out what type of bridesmaid you'll be ahead of the big day.
+Remember an excellent maid of honour can make the world of difference when it comes to wedding planning!
+Are you planning a maid of honour speech?
+As we have a guide to nailing it.